Minister of Trade and Export Development

 Jeremy Harrison grew up in the Meadow Lake area and graduated from Carpenter High School in 1996.
 Jeremy went on to complete an undergraduate degree in Political Science and Canadian History from the University of Alberta, a Master’s Degree in Public Administration from the Johnson Shoyama Graduate School of Public Policy, and a Juris Doctor (Law) Degree from the University of Saskatchewan.

-Jeremy was elected to Parliament on June 28, 2004, and at the age of 26 became one of the youngest Canadians ever to sit in the House of Commons.
-Jeremy was elected to the Saskatchewan Legislature in November 2007.
+Jeremy was elected to Parliament in 2004, and at the age of 26 became one of the youngest Canadians ever to sit in the House of Commons.
+Jeremy was elected to the Saskatchewan Legislature in 2007.
 He is the youngest Canadian ever to have been elected to both the House of Commons and a provincial Legislative Assembly.

-Jeremy also currently serves as Vice-Chair of the Treasury Board, Chairman of the Red Tape Reduction Committee, and as a member of the Board of Internal Economy and the caucus Committee on Human Services.
+Jeremy also currently serves as Chair of the Cabinet Committee on Government Operations, and as a member of the Board of Internal Economy and the caucus Committee on Human Services.
 He also serves as the Deputy Government House Leader and as a member of the Standing Committee on House Services.

 Jeremy and his wife Alaina have one son, MacGregor and one daughter, Finnley.